In

 buyers had convinced Chevrolet where the future lay; once available, only seven had chosen the old Blue Flame six so for 1956 the Corvette became exclusively V8-powered,

-Powerglide became optional and revisions to the engine meant power was now 210
+Powerglide became optional and revisions to the engine meant power was up to 210

-setup could be specified which raised that to 225.Still made from fibreglass, the revised styling hinted
+setup could be specified which raised that to 225.Still made from GRP, the revised styling hinted

 improvements as well, external door handles appearing and conventional side windows replaced the fiddly removable curtains, a civilizing addition some British

-available, buyers could now specify a power-operated soft top: whether it was sports car or GT was now up to the customer.
+available, buyers could now specify a power-operated soft top and internal company documents noted the appeal of this feature "to women", a target market even then.
+Whether it was sports car or GT was now up to the customer.

 Jaguar E-Type advertising copy, 1971.